 The Matchup

-BHP Group and Rio Tinto are the twin pillars of global diversified mining.
+I've held both BHP and Rio Tinto since 2023.
+Every quarter I ask myself: if I could only keep one, which would it be?
 Both are dual-listed (ASX/LSE), both have NYSE ADRs accessible to US investors, and both derive the majority of earnings from Pilbara iron ore.
+They sit at the core of any mining stocks portfolio.
 Yet meaningful differences in strategy, portfolio composition, and capital allocation create distinct investment cases.
-This analysis breaks down the key dimensions where these two giants diverge and helps investors decide which — or whether both — deserves a place in their portfolio.
+This analysis is my honest answer.

 Portfolio Composition